-Virtual classes, live or recorded webinars, online workshops … whatever you want to call them, they are becoming more popular and necessary as we move towards a virtual work-at-home setting.
-I’ve seen educators, business consultants, strength and fitness gurus, and even doctors and counselors all moving in this direction.
+Virtual classes, virtual events, live or recorded webinars, online workshops … whatever you want to call them, they are becoming more popular and necessary as we move towards a virtual work-at-home setting.
+I’ve seen educators, business consultants, membership-based associations, strength and fitness gurus, and even doctors and counselors all moving in this direction.
 The good thing is ANYONE can set these up and it may help bring in some well-needed recurring income.
 However, it might prove to be a bit more difficult than you expect, meaning you may need some extra help from a developer to make the process smoother and quicker.
 Below will give you the basics of what you need to know:

 - if you want to Do-It-Yourself,

 - if you want to hire Evolv to coach you through the process at an hourly rate of $50/hr,